matje/draft-obsolete-dlv/draft-mekking-dnsop-obsolete-dlv.md

 When the DLV mechanism will go away, zones that rely on DLV for their validation will be treated as insecure.
-The chance that this scenario actually occurs is very low, since no wellknown DLV registry exists.
+The chance that this scenario actually occurs is very low, since no well-known DLV registry exists.

 # Acknowledgements

-Reviewers.
+Ondřej Surý for initial review.

 {backmatter}